FrankBoesing/CoreMark/README.md

 * RP2350 (SMP) kooperative Scheduling
 * FreeRTOS preemtpive Scheduling.

-The RP2350 runs bare-metal tasks on each core with no scheduler, maximizing per-core throughput for benchmarks like CoreMark.
+The RP2350 runs bare-metal tasks on each core with no scheduler, maximizing per-core throughput.

 ESP32 with FreeRTOS uses preemptive multitasking, adding context-switch overhead that slightly lowers peak performance but improves responsiveness for concurrent tasks.